 By hanging a large, statement mirror in this room, you can increase the wealth of your vault, and the good energy in your home.
 In short, the dining room is the one area of your home you should go all out with a mirror/s.

-2. Be Wary When Hanging Mirrors That Face a Window
+2. Be Wary When Hanging Mirrors That Face a "Bad" Window

-While it's a common practice to hang a large mirror opposite a window, it's not always recommended in Feng Shui.
+While it's a common practice to hang a large mirror opposite a window with an unpleasant public area view, it's not always recommended in Feng Shui.
 Why?
 Because the practice believes that it can attract negative energy from the outside of your home, in.

-It's best to avoid hanging a mirror opposite a window if there are negative energy ''forms'' on the street or in your yard, such as electric wires, poles, and piping.
+It's best to avoid hanging a mirror opposite a window if majority of view is unpleasant part of street such as electric wires, poles, and piping.

-It's also a good idea to keep your mirrors away from your bathroom, and definitely not facing a bathroom door.
+It's also a good idea to keep your mirrors away from your toilet.
 Bathrooms are said to produce a negative Qi due to the fact that they hold and eliminate our waste.
 If a mirror reflects this negative Qi, it can only double and spread throughout the home.

-While you can certainly hang a mirror inside your bathroom, just make sure it does not face the bathroom door.
+While you can certainly hang a mirror inside your bathroom, just make sure it does not face the Toilet.

 6. A Bedroom Mirror Should Not Face Your Bed